getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Don't believe any hype that `=>` is primarily, or even mostly, about fewer keystrokes.
 Whether you save keystrokes or waste them, you should know what you are intentionally doing with exactly what you've typed.

+**Tip:** If you have a function that for any of these articulated reasons should not be an `=>` arrow function, but it's being declared as part of an object literal nonetheless, remember from earlier in the chapter that concise methods may be an appropriate and attractive option.

 ## Review